Title: Associate Professor, Assistant Dean for Global Engagement, & Director of Faculty Research and Development

 Curriculum Vitae: Download in PDF format

-She earned her A.B., magna cum laude, from Princeton University, her M.Phil from Cambridge University and her J.D., magna cum laude, from Washington & Lee University, where she was senior articles editor of the Washington and Lee Law Review.
+She received her A.B., magna cum laude, from Princeton University, her M.Phil from Cambridge University, and her J.D., magna cum laude, from Washington & Lee University, where she was senior articles editor of the Washington & Lee Law Review.

-Her areas of interest include legal ethics and judicial role.
-Professor Cravens currently teaches Torts, Professional Responsibility, Remedies and a seminar on the judicial role.
+Her research areas of interest include the judicial role, legal ethics, and theology & law.
+Professor Cravens currently teaches Torts, Professional Responsibility, Remedies, and a seminar on the judicial role.
 She has been admitted to the Oklahoma state bar, as well as the District of Columbia bar.
-Prior to joining the Akron Law faculty, Professor Cravens was a law clerk for The Honorable Stephanie K. Seymour in the U.S. Court of Appeals for the Tenth Circuit and was an attorney for Arnold & Porter LLP in Washington D.C.
-Prof. Cravens writes on various aspects of the judicial role, focusing in recent articles on questions regarding the appearance of impropriety standard and international perspectives on public confidence as a goal of the regulation of judicial conduct.
-Her current works in progress explore such topics as statements of judicial conscience in concurring and dissenting opinions, and the special ethical responsibilities of judges presiding over mass (non-class) aggregate civil litigation.
+Prior to joining the Akron Law faculty, Professor Cravens was a law clerk for The Honorable Stephanie K. Seymour in the U.S. Court of Appeals for the Tenth Circuit and was an attorney for Arnold & Porter LLP in Washington, D.C.
+Professor Cravens writes on various aspects of the judicial role, focusing in recent articles on such topics as the meaning and use of discretion, and statements of judicial conscience in concurring and dissenting opinions, and wisdom in judging.
+She is currently working on an interdisciplinary book project on the judicial role as vocation, for which she spent a sabbatical year as a visiting scholar at Princeton Theological Seminary (Fall 2013) and as a sabbatical visitor at Cambridge University (Ridley Hall) (Spring 2014).